-This Product Disclosure Statement (PDS) gives you important information about the Lumley Life Limited insurance policies known as Life Insurance (including Yearly Renewable Term Insurance), Trauma Diagnosis/Medical Catastrophe Insurance and Disability Income Insurance (including Income Protection and Business Expenses).
+This Product Disclosure Statement (PDS) gives you important information about the Lumley Life Limited insurance policies known as Life Insurance and Medical Catastrophe.
 You should consider the PDS in deciding whether to acquire or continue to hold the product.

-These Lumley Life Limited insurance policies are also called the 'Policy', and are issued by TAL Life Limited (TAL, we, us, our).
+These Lumley Life Limited insurance policies are also called the 'Policy', and are issued by TAL Life Limited (TAL, we, us our)

 Lumley Life Limited (Lumley) was acquired by PrefSure Life Limited (PrefSure) in 2004, and the life insurance business of Lumley was merged with the life insurance business of PrefSure.
 PrefSure was acquired by TOWER in 2006 and the life insurance business of PrefSure was merged with the life insurance business of TOWER effective 2 April 2007.
-References to Lumley and TOWER should be replaced by TAL, and references to Lumley Life Personal Superannuation Fund should be replaced by TAL Superannuation and Insurance Fund.
+References to Lumley and TOWER should be replaced by TAL, and references to Lumley Life Personal Superannuation Fund should be replaced by TAL Superannuation and Insurance Fund